amosvoron/edipi/README.md

 ## Acknowledgments

-I'd like to thank [Stroka](https://www.stroka.si/), an IT company for which I developed the EDI/IPI system and which decided to go open source with the project.
+I'd like to thank [Stroka](https://www.stroka.si/) for which I developed the EDI/IPI system and which decided to go open source with the project.